Blind / Visual impairment

 - Students are likely to have significant difficulty or be unable to see print, presentation slides, or whiteboards.
 Students are likely to have difficulty following the content of lectures with a heavy emphasis on visual aids.

-- Students may be unable to access material in an accessible format, or convert material to an accessible format.
+- Students may be unable to access material in an accessible format or convert the material to an accessible format.
 The extra time spent making material accessible can significantly delay students in completing reading or assignments.

 - Students may have problems with orientation and mobility (particularly in unfamiliar locations).
 Changes to the timetable or room changes can be problematic if the student is not informed.
 The Disability Service has online resources on assisting students to navigate the university environment, click here.